MAIF/otoroshi/manual/next/docs/topics/production-checklist.md

 The `${req.ip_safe}`, `${req.ip_from_trusted_proxy}`, `${req.ip_from_xff}` and
 `${req.ip_from_socket}` [expressions](./expression-language.mdx) expose each resolution separately.

+### Read the client address from the header your proxies build

+Otoroshi reads the client address from a single header, the client address header, `X-Forwarded-For` by default.
+It must be one that **every** proxy in front of Otoroshi builds or overwrites: a header a proxy lets through untouched is written by the client.
+A proxy that only appends to `X-Forwarded-For` passes a `Forwarded` header sent by the client along, which is why Otoroshi never falls back to another header.

+It is set by `clientAddressHeader` in the global config, from the danger zone, or by `OTOROSHI_OPTIONS_CLIENT_ADDRESS_HEADER`, which wins when it is set.
+It accepts:

+- `X-Forwarded-For`, built by nginx (`$proxy_add_x_forwarded_for`), HAProxy (`option forwardfor`), AWS ALB, Traefik or Envoy
+- `Forwarded`, the RFC 7239 header, built by HAProxy with `option forwarded` for instance.
+Sozu, on Clever Cloud, sends both
+- any header carrying the client address, like `X-Real-IP` (nginx) or `CF-Connecting-IP` (Cloudflare), read as a single address or as a comma separated list

+The protocol and the host of the original request come from the same family of headers: from the element of the client in `Forwarded` when it is chosen, from `X-Forwarded-Proto` and `X-Forwarded-Host` otherwise.
+As soon as trusted proxies are declared, they are only read when the connection comes from one of them: a client reaching Otoroshi directly can no longer claim `X-Forwarded-Proto: https` or pick the host it is routed with.
+The `Forwarded header` and `X-Forwarded-* headers` plugins forward the chain of the client address header to the backend, and only when Otoroshi trusts it itself.

 ### Check the trusted proxies in use

 Otoroshi logs once, at startup, how it resolves the client address.
-The line gives the number of entries of each startup source, of the global config and of the list in use, loopback included, then what `trustXForwarded` and `useLegacyClientIpAddress` make of them:
+The line gives the number of entries of each startup source, of the global config and of the list in use, loopback included, then what `trustXForwarded`, `useLegacyClientIpAddress` and the client address header make of them:

 ```
-trusted proxies: 12 entries at startup (CC_REVERSE_PROXY_IPS: 12), 0 in the global config, 14 in use including the loopback. trustXForwarded is enabled, the forwarded headers are read when the connection comes from a trusted proxy
+trusted proxies: 12 entries at startup (CC_REVERSE_PROXY_IPS: 12), 0 in the global config, 14 in use including the loopback. trustXForwarded is enabled, the client address is read from X-Forwarded-For when the connection comes from a trusted proxy
 ```

 The entries themselves are only logged at debug level on the `otoroshi-env` logger (`OTOROSHI_LOGGERS_OTOROSHI_ENV=DEBUG`), as a platform can publish several hundred proxies.
 Every node logs its own line: the startup list of a worker comes from the environment of that worker.
 The later changes of the global config are not logged there, they are traced by its audit events.

+### Block lists can look at the whole proxy chain

+The IP block list plugin (`match_forwarded_chain`) and the IP blocklist of the global config (`ipFiltering.blacklistMatchesForwardedChain`) can also refuse a request when a blocked address appears anywhere in the chain of the client address header, not only when it is the resolved client address.
+It is off by default.
+The client writes part of that chain, so it only catches the intermediaries that disclose the address they forward, like an open proxy, never a client that hides its own: treat it as defense in depth.
+Allow lists only ever look at the resolved client address, as anything else would let the client pick an allowed one.

 ### `useLegacyClientIpAddress` is a way back, not a setting